 [Heading inserted by No. 66 of 2003 s.
 85.]

 112I.
-Commercial hire business
+Meaning of “commercial hire business”

 (1) For the purposes of this Part, a person who hires out goods as a business is called a “commercial hire business”.

 (2) It is immaterial whether or not hiring out the goods is the principal business of the person or is ancillary to some other form of business, and whether or not any such principal or ancillary business is carried on wholly or partly outside Western Australia.